tgolla/AerobicSepticSystemMonitor/README.md

 | 1        | USB Wall Charger         | [Amazon.com: (3 Pack) USB C Wall Charger, Dual Port PD Power Adapter Fast Charging Block for iPhone 15/15 Pro/15 Pro Max/15 Plus/14/13/12/11,X, Pad, Google Pixel, Samsung Galaxy and More : Cell Phones & Accessories](https://www.amazon.com/dp/B0BDWYL28S?ref=ppx_yo2ov_dt_b_product_details&th=1) |
 | 1        | 6' USB Cable             | [Amazon.com: AILKIN Micro USB Cable, 5-Pack 6ft High Speed Nylon Braided Android Charging Cables for Samsung Galaxy J8/J7/S7/S6/Edge/Note5, Sony, Motorola, HTC, LG Android Tablets and More USB to Micro USB Cords : Electronics](https://www.amazon.com/dp/B071H25C43?ref=ppx_yo2ov_dt_b_product_details&th=1) |

+### Visual Studio Code

+While the [Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/) has come a long way from what is now referred to as the Arduino Legacy IDE or Arduino IDE 1, a lot of developers including myself prefer to use VS Code, short for [Visual Studio Code](https://code.visualstudio.com/).
+VS Code is an extremely versatile editor that through the implementation of extensions can work across multiple languages and platforms.
+To use VS code you will need to install the [Arduino](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) extension.
+You might also want to look at the [PlatformIO IDE for VS Code](https://platformio.org/) extension.

 ## Beta

 The beta chapter is a look at each of the different components that make up the Aerobic Septic System Monitor.
 Each section is an exercise in connecting and programming a component.
 If you are new to the Arduino/ESP32 you will want to work through each section to gain a better understanding of each component attached to the ESP32.
 This chapter is optional and if you want to get directly to monitoring your aerobic septic system you can jump to "v1.0 The Basics".

 ### Blink (ESP32)

 If you are new to the Arduino/ESP32 world, blink is the classic "Hello World!" program for the Arduino developer.
-This exercise involves using the build-in LED on pin 13 of many Arduino boards or wiring to an LED to an one of the many digital pins with a 220 ohm ballast resistor to limit the current flow and loading a program, in the Arduino world know as a sketch that causes the LED to blink.
-Note that pins 34 & 35 on the ESP32 are input only.
+This exercise involves using the build-in LED on pin 13 of many Arduino boards or wiring to an LED to an one of the many digital pins with a 220 ohm ballast resistor to limit the current flow.
+Then loading a program, in the Arduino world know as a sketch that causes the LED to blink.
 The following is a wiring example for attaching an LED.

 ![Blink Schematic](.\images\Blink Schematic.png)